vbshightime/WL-Sense-Analytics-ThingChart/README.md

 * First of all open the local WiFi IP in your Webbrowser.
 * Second step is to Select the sensor as an example here we have selected Temperature and Humidity Sensor.
+* In the third Step select the Event to e triggered we are using IFTTT for email notification and messages

 ![gChart1](https://github.com/ncdcommunity/WL-Sense-Analytics-ThingChart/blob/master/gChartSense.png)